FAQ for Parents/ Carers

 What training have staff undertaken in preparation for 1:1 Empowered Learning?

-The City of Edinburgh has been using iPads to support learning and teaching for a number of years.
+The City of Edinburgh have been using iPads to support learning and teaching for a number of years.
 The skills and experience developed during this time has been used to inform and enhance the current training offerings.
 Staff have received support to incorporate the use of Digital Learning in their lessons.
 Teachers will have access to asynchronous bespoke training sessions to support them in using their new iPad and dedicated support teams will be available after the iPads have been issued to everyone.

 Will teachers/ the City of Edinburgh Council have full control over the iPad?